 Some of the symbolism only made sense if you already knew the context.
 In many crowd shots, people looked more than a little confused.

-And a halftime show done almost entirely in Spanish during THE biggest broadcast in the country is a strange choice, not because Spanish doesn’t belong, but because the Super Bowl show is about getting everyone on their feet and into the performance.
+And a halftime show done almost entirely in Spanish during the biggest broadcast in the country is a strange choice, not because Spanish doesn’t belong, but because the show is about getting everyone involved (at least, those not making the bathroom/beer run).

-What was supposed to feel like a party felt like a mini-civics lesson and a counterculture statement, and those things naturally divide a crowd rather than unite it as intended.
+What was supposed to feel like a party felt like a mini-civics lesson and a counterculture statement.
+And if people can't exactly sing along and soak up the moment, it’s gonna create a perception of exclusion.

 Fans called it a performance of pride, love, and unity.
-And maybe that was the intention, but intention and execution aren’t always the same thing.
+And maybe that was the intention, but intention and execution aren’t always the same.
+I felt the attempt, but still felt like I was watching from outside the party.

-Because even though The Balkan Storm speaks far better Spanish than I do, “Estoy aprendiendo” is my conversational disclaimer anytime we’re on vacation together.
+The Balkan Storm speaks far better Spanish than I do.
+As for me, “Estoy aprendiendo” is my conversational disclaimer anytime we’re on vacation together.

 Within two minutes, he and a local are rapid-fire riffing like long-lost brothers, and I’m smiling politely while sidling towards the nearest paletas stand.

-There was no way was keeping up with Bad Bunny.
+There was no way I was keeping up with Bad Bunny's show.

 Now, I am not some pearl-clutcher.
-I was a tween during the Dirty Dancing years and came of age in the Madonna/2 Live Crew/PMRC era.
+I came of age in the Madonna/2 Live Crew/PMRC era.
 I'm sure the kids have seen worse online.

 But this is the Super Bowl.
 It’s one of the few shows where grandparents, parents, and kids are likely to be watching together in the same room.